The Pigsty, Hurdlow GrangeSleeps 2

 Outdoors at the Pigsty

 Situated at the bottom of the larger communal courtyard of Hurdlow Grange, the Pigsty shares the space with five other properties which collectively make up 'Hurdlow Grange'.
 Whilst you are on a shared site, The Pigsty benefits from its own private, walled courtyard where you will find a picnic bench perfect for outdoor dining and further seating with lawned area to the far end.
-It also has a private parking space next to the barn.
+Plenty of parking is available in the communal courtyard.

 Hurdlow is a tiny rural hamlet surrounded by rolling fields and stunning countryside views.
 From Hurdlow you can hop straight onto the popular High Peak & Tissington trail, on which you can walk or cycle to your heart's content.
 There is conveniently a cycle hire along the trail at Parsley Hay if you want to hire a bicycle.